ejmockler/AgGRU-Check/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.13147167.svg)](https://doi.org/10.5281/zenodo.13147167)

 Identify and visualize amyloidogenic domains in proteins using gated recurrent units.
-Try it live at [aggru-check.fly.dev](https://aggru-check.fly.dev)
+Try it live at [aggru-check.fly.dev](https://aggru-check.fly.dev)!

+Read more about this model in [details.pdf](details.pdf).

 ## Overview